oeichenwei/rtc_docs/smart.md

 Similar to the SMART_RECTS, each filed of this sub-message is defined as:

-    T: control if Time Offset field was set or not, Text Len: the length of the Name field minor 1, the name length can be 1-128, Time Offset: the millisecond time offset corresponding to the timestamp,
+    T: control if Time Offset field was present or not, Text Len: the length of the Name field minor 1, the name length can be 1-128, Time Offset: the millisecond time offset corresponding to the timestamp,
-    Text: A string in UTF-8 encoding,
+    Text: A string in UTF-8 encoding.

 ## SDP Negotiation

 The message can be sent along with RTP stream as RTP payload, it can also be sent through Data Channel in SCTP.

-When it was sent through RTP stream, it can be multiplexed with either Audio or Video stream with its own sequence space and separate SSRC, the payload type can be negotiated with dynamic payloads.
+When it is sent through RTP stream, it can be multiplexed with either Audio or Video stream with its own sequence space and separate SSRC, the payload type can be negotiated with dynamic payloads.

+Resilience technologies like FEC and RTP retransmission can be used on the annotation stream to provide some kind of reliablity when packet loss.
+Or in separate RTP session over realiabe channel like SCTP or TCP.

 ### Media Type Registration